 “Maryland is a hot spot of trafficking.
 It’s that simple,” says Maryland State Police Sgt.
 Deborah Flory, who oversees the agency’s two-person Child Recovery Unit.
 “That’s because of I-95, I-70, and BWI Airport, and the mix of wealth and poverty, which is one of the things that makes young women vulnerable.”
 Traffickers, aka pimps, are familiar with the laws in each state and know there are weaker penalties in Maryland than elsewhere, including the possibility of a misdemeanor charge for trafficking someone age 18 or older, Flory says.
 “We talk to them.
 They’re not dumb and they’re not worried.
 Some of them will wait until a girl turns 18,” Heid adds.
 “They can make more money than dealing drugs—$200,000 a year off of one girl—and it’s easier because they don’t have to re-up with cocaine or heroin.
 They sell the same ‘product’ over and over again.”

-Maryland ranked fourth among the top states per capita in trafficking cases last year, trailing Nevada, California, and Ohio, according to the National Human Trafficking Hotline.
+In 2016, Maryland ranked fourth among the top states per capita in trafficking cases, trailing Nevada, California, and Ohio, according to the National Human Trafficking Hotline.